miftarienis/Product/README.md

 ## Usage

-Start your apache than run the project and head out yo your localhost.
+Start your apache than run the project and head out to your localhost.